 Simple Ways To Tackle Your Credit Card Debt

 By transferring your debt to a new card with a 0% balance transfer deal, you will be able to avoid paying interest for a set amount of time, allowing you to make a dent in the balance you owe.
-Though be aware, there is often a fee to transfer your balance, but often this will be worth it and you will save overall.
+There’s sometimes a fee to transfer a balance from one card to another, so you’ll need to find one with a low transfer fee, but the switch will be worth it in the long term.